westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - Versicolor

 Let us use Python to perform some analytics that will help us differentiate the three species later on in the modelling part of our workflow.

 > Instructor Note:
 >
+> If you use Dropbox to get the material to your students follow these steps:

+The Dropbox link provided has a Zip file with the materials for the class.

+1. Navigate to the location where you unzipped the file from the Dropbox link
+2. Locate the file called [DataScience101_Part1_IndPractice_Solutions.ipynb](./code/DataScience101_Part1_IndPractice_Solutions.ipynb)
+3. Open Jupyter: in a terminal type
+`jupyter notebook`
+4. Navigate to the  folder where you have saved the file in step 2
+5. Open the file from the Jupyter interface
+6. Voilà, you are ready to type the commands we will cover below

+> Instructor Note:
+>
+> If you use GitHub to get the material to your students follow these steps:

+To get a hold of the starter code, you'll need to download these materials.

+1. Navigate to the location where you cloned or downloaded the GitHub repo for the class
+2. Locate the file called [DataScience101_Part1_IndPractice_Solutions.ipynb](./code/DataScience101_Part1_IndPractice_Solutions.ipynb)
+3. Open Jupyter: in a terminal type
+`jupyter notebook`
+4. Navigate to the folder where you have saved the file in step 1
+5. Open the file from the Jupyter interface
+6. Voilà, you are ready to type the commands we will cover below

+> Instructor Note:
+>